Welcome to Advnture, the new home of AnglersMail.co.uk

 - Training for an off-road marathon?
 Check out the best trail running shoes

-- Find your way when running with the best compass apps
+- Find your way when running with the best navigation apps

 - How to use trekking poles: improve your walks with these tips

 The Oxford-based construction worker explained: “I’ll be tackling the entire 630 miles of the South West coastal path.

 “I walk five-to-ten miles four days a week with my bag, which weighs nearly 20 kg, to condition my body into carrying weight for the long periods of walking ahead of me.

 “I will be starting at Minehead, Somerset, on September 14, and it will take up to two and a half months to complete the path, which ends in Poole, Dorset, but I’m finishing at the end of Bournemouth Pier.

 “It’s a journey of rediscovering who I am again, and finding out where my life will go after.
 I’m also trying to raise £1,000 for Mental Health Matters.